MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 Open the modified file (the file name didn't change but the timestamp did) and search for `<<<<<<< HEAD`.
 This marks the beginning of the code that could be newer than what you started with.
 The `=======` marks the boundary between the newer code and the original code in your file.
 The `>>>>>>>` line marks the end of the conflicting code.
 In this example, "`#endif in wrong place`" is the title of the commit that GIT couldn't automatically handle.

-Resolving conclicts is a bit of an art, and it may take some practice to start getting a feel for what's going on.
+Resolving conflicts is a bit of an art, and it may take some practice to start getting a feel for what's going on.
 Often it may be helpful to consult the copy you made just before opening the Git Shell.
 It may help to keep the latest `bugfix-2.0.x` on GitHub open in the browser as a reference on what to keep and what to change.

 ![image48]({{ 'pull_48.jpg' | prepend: site.pull_img }})